 General Experimental

 Chemicals were used as purchased from commercial sources.
 Purification of products was carried out by flash chromatography on silica gel (40−63 μm, 60 Å).
 Thin-layer chromatography (TLC) was carried out using aluminum sheets precoated with silica gel.
 1H NMR (500 MHz) and 13C NMR (125 MHz) spectra were recorded on an instrument with a non-inverse cryoprobe using the residual solvent as the internal standard (CDCl3, 1H 7.26 ppm and 13C 77.16 ppm).
 All chemical shifts are quoted on the δ scale (ppm), and all coupling constants (J) are expressed in Hz.
 In APT spectra, CH and CH3 correspond to negative signals and C and CH2 correspond to positive signals.
 High resolution mass spectra (HRMS) were acquired using MALDI.
 Dielectric measurements were done on an INSTEC ALCT Property Tester.
 Melting points are uncorrected.
 UV-Vis absorption spectra were obtained by scanning the wavelength from 800 to 200 nm, using a Carey Bio-50 spectrophotometer and performed in a 1-cm path length cuvette.
 Polarized optical microscopy was performed on a Olympus BX41 microscope, with a Olympus SC100 camera mounted on top, using a Linkam HFS91 hotstages controlled by a Linkam TP 93, or on a Zeiss Axioskop 40Pol microscope fitted with a an InfinityX-21 MP digital camera mounted atop, using a Mettler FP82HT hotstage controlled by a Mettler FP90 central processor.
 Differential scanning calorimetry was performed on a Perkin Elmer DSC 8000 using Pyris Series-DCS 8000 software or using a Mettler DSC822e operating with Mettler Stare software and calibrated before use against an indium standard (onset = 156.55 ± 0.2 °C, ΔH = 28.45 ± 0.40 Jg-1) under an atmosphere of dry nitrogen.
-Small angle X-ray diffraction was performed using a Bruker D8 Discover equipped with a temperature controlled, bored graphite rod furnace, custom built at the University of York.
+Small and wide angle X-ray diffraction (SAXS/WAXS) was performed using a Bruker D8 Discover equipped with a temperature controlled, bored graphite rod furnace, custom built at the University of York.
 The radiation used was copper Kα (λ = 0.154056 nm) from a 1 μS microfocus source.
 Diffraction patterns were recorded on a 2048x2048 pixel Bruker VANTEC 500 area detector set at a distance of 121 mm from the sample, allowing simultaneous collection of small angle and wide angle scattering data.
-Samples were filled into 1mm capillary tubes and aligned with a pair of 1T magnets.
-Diffraction patterns were collected as a function of temperature.
+Samples were filled into 1mm capillary tubes and aligned with a pair of 1T magnets (0.6 T at sample position).
+Diffraction patterns were collected as a function of temperature in 1.1 °C intervals.
 Compounds 922, 122 and 138 were made by their respective literature procedures.

 Synthetic procedures